STORY MAKERS ADVANCED PROJECTS

 · some Prior Filmmaking experience and an informal interview are required for admission.

-On day one, you will hit the ground running with a series of orientation meetings with each faculty member to discuss your project, establish expectations and set the shoot schedule.
-Consider our instructors are your genius board, a brain trust to help you polish your project at every turn.
+On day one, you will hit the ground running with a series of orientation meetings with each faculty member to discuss your project, establish expectations and set a shoot schedule.
+Consider our instructors as your genius board, a brain trust to help you polish your project at every turn.

 The Building Blocks